 The following goals establish the framework for our comprehensive technology plan.
 Learn more about technology in Goochland through our website.

 Beginning in 2008-09 SY, we implemented a Project-Based Learning program called G21.
 This program continues today in its third iteration, with a requirement that each teacher lead a project-based experience with students annually.
 As part of this program, teachers can submit their plan and student artifacts to be recognized for the G21 Award.
 Project-based learning (PBL) will continue to be a part of the division's innovation plan, beginning in SY 2015-16.

 Learn more about G21 on our website, including access to G21 forms.

 To support increased familiarity with computer technology, and to foster better understanding of how technology can be coupled with higher-order thinking skills, Goochland offers after-school opportunities in the form of 2 to 2.5 hour staff development classes.
-These classes are offered throughout the year and classes are advertised in the Technology Times e-mail newsletter, and online through our calendar and wiki.
+These classes are offered throughout the year and classes are advertised in the Technology Times e-mail newsletter, and through John Hendron's blog.

 All teachers must complete one technology integration course during the school year, or if they choose, they may take this required course over the summer preceding the school year.